Will Hill: Hamilton Tiger-Cats

 On May 9, 2017, Hill signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 In the season opening loss to the Toronto Argonauts, Hill blocked a pair of field goals, one of which was returned for a touchdown by teammate Richard Leonard.
 In his second game with the team, Hill was ejected for grabbing a referee by his uniform after disputing a call on the field.
 He was subsequently suspended for one game by the league.
 Hill was also issued a fine for punching a Saskatchewan player in a separate incident on the same play.
 On August 10, 2017 Hill was released by the Tiger-Cats who were 0–6 at the time, citing character concerns.
 Hill appeared in 5 games for the Ti-Cats and contributed 25 defensive tackles, one tackle on special teams, one quarterback sack, and two blocked field goals.

 Orlando Apollos

 In 2018, Hill signed with the Orlando Apollos of the Alliance of American Football for the 2019 season.
 The league ceased operations in April 2019.
 In 8 games, Hill made 35 tackles, one sack, and one interception.

 St. Louis BattleHawks

-In October 2019, Hill was drafted by the St. Louis BattleHawks in the 2020 XFL Draft.
-During the 5 game shorted season due to the COVID-19 pandemic, Will had 33 tackles and 2 interceptions,.
+In October 2019, Hill was drafted by the St. Louis BattleHawks in the 2020 XFL draft.
+During the 5 game shorted season due to the COVID-19 pandemic, Hill had 33 tackles and 2 interceptions.
 Hill was named to both the XFL mid-season awards, and was rated as one of the top graded defensive backs by Pro Football Focus.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Arlington Renegades

 On November 16, 2022, Hill was drafted by the Arlington Renegades in the 2022 XFL Draft.
 He was drafted 22nd overall in the Defensive Backs phase of the draft.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.